 9. Learn to live communally.
 If you work from a small or home office, chances are you are fiercely independent and don’t always play well with others.
 But you may find yourself hosting family or friends because you’re better fortified, on a sturdier power grid, or offer a broader range of entertainment options.
 Or, you may find yourself taking refuge elsewhere — at a local school, synagogue or mega church.
 Your fierce independence and ossified ways will make temporary communal living very difficult.
 You can make the transition a bit less difficult by packing the aforementioned noise-canceling ear buds, which are absolutely necessities.
 You may not be a sharer by nature, but you’ll need to be more flexible if someone asks to borrow your charger, needs a packet of sweet and low, or several squares of toilet paper.
 And do not neglect your appearance and personal hygiene — if you’re used to working in small or home office chances are you’ve grown somewhat relaxed, in your attire and personal hygiene.
 If you’re accustomed to working in pajamas or a robe, transitioning to, say, a jogging suit, should be easy.
 Access to facilities for showering, shaving, washing and brushing may be limited — find ways to compensate, such as being more liberal with deodorant than you might otherwise be.
 As a general rule, be aware of your surroundings and be mindful that you’re not the only one who’s uncomfortable, unattractive, anxious and easily triggered.

 10. Have a lot of luck.
 The great Branch Rickey defined luck as preparation meeting opportunity.
 That sounds about right, but in reality, there’s no amount of preparation that will serve as a bulwark against a Category 4 hurricane.
 You ultimately just need a lot of luck.
-For this there’s no tip we can offer — we suggest you rub your favorite good luck charm, hope your accumulated good karma finally delivers an ROI, and that your deductible is manageable.
+For this there’s no tip we can offer — we suggest you rub your favorite good luck charm, hope all that good karma you’ve banked pays off, and that your deductible is manageable.
 That said, good luck, and be safe!